CheruiyotDev/RoadToReact/README.md

 ### Question: How do you destructure props in a function component’s parameters?

-– Answer: You can destructure props directly in the function parameters, like this: function MyComponent({ prop1, prop2 }) {…}.
+- Answer: You can destructure props directly in the function parameters, like this: function MyComponent({ prop1, prop2 }) {…}.

 ### Question: Can you provide a default value while destructuring props?

-– Answer: Yes, you can provide default values during destructuring, such as { prop1 = ‘default’, prop2 }.
+- Answer: Yes, you can provide default values during destructuring, such as { prop1 = ‘default’, prop2 }.

 ### Question: Is it necessary to destructure all props, or can you choose specific ones?

-– Answer: You can choose to destructure specific props based on your component’s needs, leaving others untouched.
+- Answer: You can choose to destructure specific props based on your component’s needs, leaving others untouched.

 ### Question: How is the spread operator (…) used in React props?

-– Answer: The spread operator is used to pass all properties of an object as separate props to a React component, like <MyComponent {…obj} />.
+- Answer: The spread operator is used to pass all properties of an object as separate props to a React component, like <MyComponent {…obj} />.

 ### Question: Can you use the spread operator to combine props with additional ones?

-– Answer: Yes, you can combine existing props with additional ones using the spread operator, like <MyComponent {…props} newProp={value} />.
+- Answer: Yes, you can combine existing props with additional ones using the spread operator, like <MyComponent {…props} newProp={value} />.

 ### Question: Does the spread operator create a shallow or deep copy of an object?

-– Answer: The spread operator creates a shallow copy of an object, meaning nested objects are still references to the original.
+- Answer: The spread operator creates a shallow copy of an object, meaning nested objects are still references to the original.

 ### Question: What is the purpose of the rest operator (…rest) in React?

-– Answer: The rest operator is used to collect remaining properties into a new object, often used in combination with props destructuring.
+- Answer: The rest operator is used to collect remaining properties into a new object, often used in combination with props destructuring.

 ### Question: Why is array destructuring used for React Hooks like useState and object destruc-

 turing for props?

-– Answer: A React Hook like useState returns an array whereas props are an object; hence we need to apply the appropriate operation for the underlying data structure.
+- Answer: A React Hook like useState returns an array whereas props are an object; hence we need to apply the appropriate operation for the underlying data structure.
 The benefit of having an array returned from useState is that the values can be given any name in the destructuring operation.

 ### Question: What is prop drilling in React?

-– Answer: Prop drilling is the process of passing props through multiple layers of compo- nents to reach a deeply nested child component.
+- Answer: Prop drilling is the process of passing props through multiple layers of compo- nents to reach a deeply nested child component.

 ## React Side-Effects

+- A React component’s returned output is defined by its props and state.
+- Side-effects can affect this output too, because they are used to interact with third-party APIs (e.g. browser’s localStorage API, remote APIs for data fetching), with HTML elements for width and height measurements, or with built-in JavaScript functions such as timers or intervals.
+- React’s useEffect Hook takes two arguments: The first argument is a function that runs our side- effect.
+In our case, the side-effect stores searchTerm into the browser’s local storage.
+The second argument is a dependency array of variables.
+If one of these variables changes, the function for the side-effect is called.
+In our case, the function is called every time the searchTerm changes (e.g. when a user types into the HTML input field).
+In addition, it’s also called initially when the component renders for the first time.
+- using React useEffect Hook instead of managing the side-effect in the (event) handler has made the application more robust.
+Whenever and wherever the searchTerm state is updated via setSearchTerm, the browser’s local storage will always be in sync with it.

+## Interview Questions:

+### Question: What is useEffect in React?

+- Answer: useEffect is a hook in React that allows function components to perform side effects.

+### Question: Can you use multiple useEffect hooks in one component?

+- Answer: Yes, you can use multiple useEffect hooks in a single component.

+### Question: What does the second argument in useEffect represent?

+- Answer: The second argument is an array of dependencies.
+The effect runs when any of these dependencies change.

+### Question: How do you run useEffect only once (on mount)?

+- Answer: Pass an empty dependency array ([]) as the second argument.

+### Question: Can useEffect return a cleanup function?

+- Answer: Yes, the function returned from useEffect serves as a cleanup function.

+### Question: What is the purpose of the cleanup function in useEffect?

+- Answer: It handles the cleanup or teardown of resources when the component unmounts or when the dependencies change.

+### Question: How do you perform cleanup in useEffect for each render?

+- Answer: Return a function inside the useEffect with the cleanup logic.

+### Question: Can you conditionally run useEffect based on a certain condition?

+- Answer: Yes, you can use conditional statements inside useEffect to control when it should run.

+### Question: What happens if you omit the second argument in useEffect?

+- Answer: It runs the effect after every render, leading to potential performance issues.

+### Question: How does useEffect contribute to avoiding race conditions in React?

+- Answer: It allows you to handle asynchronous operations and avoid race conditions by managing the order of execution.